PudgyPoppins/caps/README.md

 * 4/19 Pass a date to the event detail view, if it's an rrule event, with "d?=".
 Also verify that the date is part of the rrule, with a method that's now speedy fast!
 Added a way to return a success url for an event based on its calendar (model method), and used it on the event detail/update views.
 * 7/12 I'm back.
 Added some git stuff and settings stuff for security.
 Made progress on the event sign_up.
 Altered some models to make things easier.
 Event sign up is completely done unless something horrible happens.
 It splits the event (if needed), it adds the excluded date, creates an attendee on the new event, etc. I should probably take a lot of the splitting stuff and getting the new event stuff and add it to a method, because what I plan on doing next is update the delete event view/edit event view to see if the user wants to update ALL of them or just the one.
 I also need to make sure these events show up / don't show up on the detail view properly.
 * 8/7 I need more motivation :(.
 Anyways, put the date on the event detail view, made it easier to call model values (like event.title) with a property so I don't have to do a ton of if else statements to detect event children or not, successfully got exclusion dates working in the calendar, successfully got child events to show up in the calendar.
 Fixed a bug where an existing excluded date wouldn't let any events show up on that date.
-8/7 I'm writing this again really just to test if ssh'ing is working.
+* 8/7 I'm writing this again really just to test if ssh'ing is working.
 Here's another file change to test signing commits.
+* 8/10 Made some more progress on deleting events.
+Fixed a bug where "None" descriptions were showing up.
+Fixed a problem where times weren't showing up correctly in the json file, then identified a new problem that arised from fixing that.
+Made a pretty hacky script to add times to the EXDATE thing.
+Got a real good plan down.
+Modified s_methods (like s_title) to be recursive to allow for multiple generations of events.
+Confirmed that UNTIL works in RRULE for fullcalendar, but that it has to go before any \nEXDATES's.
+Made it so that users can't sign up for a past event.

 Time is still busted, dates are being stored in UTC (invitation), but they aren't be converted to local time.